Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 8

-He emphasizes that he never wants to become an offender again.
+The man acknowledges that his actions were wrong.
+He emphasizes that he never wants to offend again.

 Photo / Editing: Chris Bolze